 Northern Cross is the ecumenical Easter pilgrimage – or walking retreat – to Holy Island.
 Many of the pilgrim groups make extensive use of Celtic Daily Prayer.

-Marygate is are located on the Holy Island of Lindisfarne and has two houses on the island.
-Marygate House, the larger house, is for groups while the other Cambridge House is more suited for individuals and quiet/silence.
-Marygate offers a ‘Ministry of Welcome’ and provides a safe, welcoming Christian environment for people who visit Holy Island to stay for religious, cultural or educational reasons.
+Marygate House is located on the Holy Island of Lindisfarne, offers a ‘Ministry of Welcome’ and provides a safe, welcoming Christian environment for people who visit Holy Island to stay for religious, cultural or educational reasons.
 Marygate provides a still space for people to listen and to talk to each other and to God.
 It is a place to encounter creation and holiness, in nature and through everyday life

 The Iona Community has many similarities to the Northumbria Community (though it also differs in many ways too); it is committed to seeking new ways of living the Gospel in today’s world.